folio-org/docs/content/en/docs/Settings/Settings_circulation/settings_circulation.md

 6. Select a notice **Template**.
 Depending on the type of notice you are setting up, different templates will appear.
 Templates are created in [Patron notice templates](#patron-notice-templates).
 Templates can be used more than once in a policy.
 7. Select the **Format** the notice will be sent as.
 Currently, email is the only option.
 8. Select the **Triggering event**.
 This event triggers the system to send a notice.
 Depending on the event, you might have the option to select a time period before or after.
-9. If you selected a time-based event, the **Send** drop-down list appears.
+9. If you select a time-based event, the **Send** drop-down list appears.
 Select to send the request Upon/At, Before, or After the event (settings variable on the Triggering event).
 10. If you select Before or After in the previous step, you will see the **Frequency** drop-down list.
 Select whether to send the notice One Time or Recurring.
 11. Click **Save & close**.
 The policy is saved and appears in the Patron notice policies pane.